Survivor 49

-Survivor 49 is the ongoing forty-ninth season of the American competitive reality television series Survivor.
+Survivor 49 is the forty-ninth season of the American competitive reality television series Survivor.
 It premiered on September 24, 2025, on CBS in the United States.
-It is the seventeenth consecutive season to be filmed in the Mamanuca Islands in Fiji.
+It was the seventeenth consecutive season to be filmed in the Mamanuca Islands in Fiji.

+The season ended on December 17, 2025, when Savannah Louie was voted the Sole Survivor, defeating Sophi Balerdi and Sage Ahrens-Nichols in a 5–2–1 vote.
+Louie became the fifth winner of Asian heritage, following Yul Kwon from Survivor: Cook Islands, Natalie Anderson from Survivor: San Juan del Sur, Erika Casupanan from Survivor 41, and Rachel LaMont from Survivor 47.